July 12, 2022 Update on Skydio’s compliance with FAA Remote ID requirements.

 The Remote ID Rule

 For more than four years, the FAA has been working to develop a similar system for drones.
-The newly released rule on Remote Identification of Unmanned Aircraft (Remote ID) represents the culmination of that effort.
-The agency views Remote ID as a critical building block that will help to enable the advanced operations--including routine flights beyond visual line of sight (BVLOS)--necessary to unlock the full potential of drones.
+The newly released rule on Remote Identification of Unmanned Aircraft represents the culmination of that effort.
+The agency views this as a critical building block that will help to enable the advanced operations--including routine flights beyond visual line of sight (BVLOS)--necessary to unlock the full potential of drones.
 Here is the FAA’s executive summary of the rule, the rule itself, and the FAA’s webpage on Remote ID.

 The rule establishes a way of remotely identifying drones in the air.
 Every drone required to be registered with the FAA--meaning drones weighing more than 0.55 pounds--must have a digital license plate consisting of the drone’s serial number or a session ID specific to a particular pilot and flight.
 Most drones will be required to broadcast that information, as well as the position of the drone and controller, in a manner able to be received by cellular phones (using wifi or bluetooth).
 The information will be broadcast locally.
 Anyone with a compatible phone or receiver will be able to receive it.
 Importantly, only the FAA and public safety agencies will be able to correlate the information to a specific person.
 That limitation helps to protect operator privacy.